kernel528/WeLoveMovies/README.md

-# Chegg Skills Back-end Web Development Final Capstone - We Love Movies
+# Chegg Skills Back-end Web Development Final Capstone
 This repository contains the source code for the We Love Movies Capstone to the Chegg Skills Back-end Web Development Certificate Program.

 ## Project Structure